farisjarrah/bank-scraper/README.md

 * this project assumes that you have recently logged into these services and will not handle cell phone auth to ensure you can log in.
 Only simple username and password login
 * can not handle bitwarden's mfa token generating facilities yet
 * pyautogui WILL take over your mouse and keyboard, to try to force it to escape move your mouse to the upper corner of the screen
+* this project basically works by putting an edge window to the left side of your 1920x1080 screen on Windows 10 and working with web sites that way

 ## features and roadmap
 - [x] output data as csv